Association of Fundraising Professionals -

-The Chamberlain Scholar receives paid registration to the ICON - AFP International conference ($10 processing fee) Thanks AFP Foundation's BE the CAUSE.
-The Cape Fear Region AFP Chapter will provide up to $1,500 reimbursement towards qualified travel and lodging expenses, thanks to our chapter's efforts and proceeds from the National Philanthropy Day award breakfast.
+The Chamberlain Scholar receives paid registration to the ICON - AFP International conference ($10 processing fee) thanks AFP Foundation's BE the CAUSE.
+Thank to the chapter's efforts and proceeds from the annual National Philanthropy Day event, the Cape Fear Region AFP Chapter will provide up to $1,500 reimbursement towards qualified travel and lodging expenses, thanks to our chapter's efforts and proceeds from the National Philanthropy Day award breakfast.

 2020 Chamberlain Scholar